nipy/mindboggle/README.rst

 To report bugs, please `submit an issue <https://github.com/nipy/mindboggle/issues>`_ on GitHub.

-To learn about all of Mindboggle's options after installation, type the following in a terminal window::
+To learn about all of Mindboggle's command-line options after installation, type the following in a terminal window::

     mindboggle -h